LudoBermejoES/swade-npc-importer/README.md

 4. In case an Actor with the same name already exists, then you have some options
    ![NPC Importer Dialogue](./readme_images/WhatToDoDialogue.png)

+### Multiple Characters Support ✨ _New in v0.5.0_

+The importer now supports importing multiple characters from a single statblock!
+Features include:

+- **Bulk Import**: Import several NPCs at once from a single paste operation
+- **Multiple Names**: Support for characters with multiple names separated by `|` (e.g., "John Smith | The Phantom")
+- **Batch Processing**: Efficiently processes multiple character entries in sequence

 ## Some configurations